RahulGaurr/fastrack-Website-Clone/README.md

-<h1> Fastrack is a e-commerce website where you can buy watches and accessories </h1>
+<h4> Fastrack is an e-commerce website where you can buy watches and accessories </h4>

 ## Technologies Used:
 1. Html
 2. Css
-3. Advance JAVASCRIPT
+3. JAVASCRIPT
-4. LOCALSTORAGE.
+4. LOCAL STORAGE.

-## Pages Included:
+## Functionality:

-Landing page.
+- Landing page.
-Product Page
+- Product Page
-Login and Rgistration for Company and Users.
+- Login and Registration for Company and Users.
-Profile Page.
-Cart Page.
+- Cart Page.
-Pheckout Page
+- Checkout Page
-Payment Page
+- Payment Page

 ### some snapshots of our cloned website are below: